-The Board shall ensure that the 2% of average profit before tax from the immediately three preceding years is spent on CSR initiatives undertaken by the Bank.
-The overall amount to be committed to CSR will be approved by the Board as recommended by the CSR Committee through its Annual Action Plan carrying list of CSR projects or programs.
+The Board ensures that 2% of average profit before tax from the immediately three preceding years is spent on CSR initiatives undertaken by the Bank.
+The overall amount to be committed to CSR is approved by the Board as recommended by the CSR Committee through its Annual Action Plan carrying the list of CSR projects or programs.

-The following guiding principles to be adhered to in terms of CSR Budget outlay & Expenditure:
+The following guiding principles are to be adhered to in terms of CSR Budget outlay & Expenditure:

-- The administrative overheads shall not exceed five percent (5%) of the total CSR expenditure of the Bank for the financial year. - Any surplus generated from CSR activities shall not form part of the business profit of the Bank and shall be treated as follows: - a.
-Ploughed back into the same project. - b.
-Transferred to a designated Unspent CSR Account and spent in pursuance of CSR Policy and Annual Action Plan of the Bank. - c.
-Transferred to a Fund specified in Schedule VII, within a period of six months of the expiry of the financial year. - Any unspent amount shall be reported by the Board under clause(o) of subsection (3) of section 134 in its report specifying the reasons for not spending the amount and transfer the unspent CSR amount as per provisions of section 135(5) and 135(6) of the Act. - As per Clause 7(4) of CSR Policy Rules 2014, CSR amount may be spent for creation/acquisition of a capital asset which shall be held by the beneficiaries of the said CSR project or a trust or a public authority for the benefits of all.
-The company shall take appropriate measures to ensure that such assets are utilized for the purpose it was meant for and shall not be transferred or disposed of without prior permission of the company.
+- The administrative overheads do not exceed five percent (5%) of the total CSR expenditure of the Bank for the financial year. - Any surplus generated from CSR activities does not form part of the business profit of the Bank and is treated as follows: a.
+Ploughed back into the same project. b.
+Transferred to a designated Unspent CSR Account and spent in pursuance of the CSR Policy and Annual Action Plan of the Bank. c.
+Transferred to a Fund specified in Schedule VII, within a period of six months of the expiry of the financial year. - Any unspent amount is reported by the Board under clause (o) of subsection (3) of section 134 in its report specifying the reasons for not spending the amount and transfers the unspent CSR amount as per provisions of section 135(5) and 135(6) of the Act. - As per Clause 7(4) of CSR Policy Rules 2014, CSR amount may be spent for creation/acquisition of a capital asset which is held by the beneficiaries of the said CSR project or a trust or a public authority for the benefit of all.
+The company takes appropriate measures to ensure that such assets are utilized for the purpose they are meant for and are not transferred or disposed of without prior permission of the company.